Homemade Mock Clotted Cream (5 Minutes, 3 Ingredients)

 This recipe comes together in 5 minutes:

-Step 1: Whip cream and confectioner’s sugar until medium to stiff peaks form.
+Step 1: Whip the cream and confectioners' sugar until medium to stiff peaks form.

-Step 2: Gently fold in mascarpone cheese until just incorporated.
+Step 2: Gently fold in the room-temperature mascarpone until just combined, being careful not to deflate the whipped cream.

 How to Serve Clotted Cream